OUR RESEARCH

 It has recently been demonstrated that not neomorphic gain-of-function (GOF) activities but a dominant-negative effect (DNE) drives the selection of TP53 missense mutations in myeloid malignancies (Boettcher et al., Science 2019).

-We are addressing these and other questions related to p53 pathobiology using state-of-the-art experimentation involving CRISPR-mediated genome editing, proteomics, and unbiased genetic screening approaches.
+We are addressing these and other questions related to p53 pathobiology using state-of-the-art experimentation involving CRISPR-mediated genome editing, proteomics, and unbiased genetic screening approaches, and in vivo modelling in mice.

-Therefore, our principal aims are: (1) To describe the epidemiology of pre-malignancies in various organ systems; (2) To dissect the mechanisms of clonal selection and clonal evolution of pre-malignant cells over time; (3) To devise pre-emptive therapeutic strategies in order to prevent neoplastic transformation in individuals with pre-malignancies.
+Therefore, our principal aims are: (1) To describe the epidemiology pre-malignant lesions in the prototypic somatic stem cell-maintained hematopoietic system (i.e., clonal hematopoiesis of indeterminate potential (CHIP)); (2) To dissect the mechanisms of clonal selection and clonal evolution of pre-malignant blood cells over time; (3) To devise pre-emptive therapeutic strategies in order to prevent malignant transformation in individuals with clonal hematopoiesis.

 In order to achieve these goals, we combine epidemiological and genetic studies with hypothesis-driven experimentation as well as discovery-driven high-throughput screening approaches.